 This includes customer and user information, including payment card information and Personally Identifiable Information.

-Essent supports the goals of the General Data Protection Regulation and has incorporated GDPR into our framework for data protection.
+Essent supports the goals of the General Data Protection Regulation and the California Consumer Privacy Act and has incorporated those and other consumer privacy laws and standards into our framework for data protection.

-We are deeply experienced in protecting sensitive data, including personal data, and long have implemented many of the standards that the GDPR calls for.
+We are deeply experienced in protecting sensitive data, including personal data, and long have implemented many of the standards that new consumer privacy laws call for.

 We employ a comprehensive approach to protecting Personally Identifiable Information, as well as other sensitive and even not-so-sensitive information.
 The approach guards against the breach of information that can reveal an individual’s identity, and just as importantly information that can reveal an individual identity when combined with other information.

 In practice, however, Essent has long implemented measures called for in the GDPR.
-Infrastructure, monitoring, testing, training, access control, and encryption are well positioned to accommodate the requirements of GDPR, which we wholeheartedly endorse.
+Infrastructure, monitoring, testing, training, access control, and encryption are well positioned to accommodate the requirements of the new consumer privacy laws GDPR and CCPA, which we wholeheartedly endorse.